floorbot-js/floorbot-archive/README.md

 ### Environment Variables

-These booru environment variabes are _optional_ and can be added with a `.env` file with the following format.
+These database environment variables are _required_ and can be added with a `.env` file with the following format.

 ```dosini
 # .env.example, committed to repo